Image of the JLV logo with Venture Israel Fellowship written underneath

 The Goal and Nature of the Venture Israel Fellowship

 Israel is dynamic and complex, and initiatives within the community should reflect both of those qualities.
-Venture Israel Fellowship takes the lead in enhancing local Jewish education and engagement efforts by probing and reflecting the mature, dynamic and complex Israel of today.
+Venture Israel Fellowship takes the lead in enhancing local Jewish education and engagement efforts by probing and reflecting on the mature, dynamic and complex Israel of today.
 Through a variety of seminars, trainings and group work, participants will discover how to embed innovative Israel education within their communities throughout the year.

 Fellows will